How to buy Corum Group (COO) shares

 Corum Group Limited is a health information services business based in Australia.
-Corum Group shares (COO) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $0.044 – a decrease of 8.33% over the previous week.
-Corum Group has a trailing 12-month revenue of around $10.6 million.
+Corum Group shares (COO) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Corum Group has a trailing 12-month revenue of around $13.4 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Corum Group